Kucherenko1van/event_manager_project/README.md

 # Event Manager API

 The Event Manager API is developed using Django REST Framework.
 It supports user registration, authentication with JWT (JSON Web Tokens), event management, and provides a comprehensive filtering system for events.
+## Requirements

+- Python v3.10
+- Django v3.2 or newer
+- Django REST Framework
+- djangorestframework-simplejwt for JWT authentication

+Ensure you have Python 3.10 installed on your system to work with this project effectively.
+This version requirement is due to specific language features and library support utilized in the project.

 ## Features